-Can US LINS COntinue to Grow?
+Can US LNG Continue to Grow?

 The US is a fungible LNG market so it will not be produced for any single market, but rather be supplied on a global basis.
-So, you will see switching of contracts and resignments of trade routes as more US LNG comes on stream.
+So, you will see switching of contracts and realignments of trade routes as more US LNG comes on stream.
 I do see more of it coming to the market.
-These are long nun projects.
+These are long run projects.
 This is not a switch that you flick on and say, we will have some more this year.
 These are projects that have been in gestation and development for quite some time and take time to build.
 I do see the trend continuing, and that the US will continue to be the world's largest supplier of LNG and continue to grow.
 East-of-Suez Oil Storage in 2024 & Beyond - Winners and Losers?

 Michiel Gilsing Member of Executive Board & CFO, VOPAK What is the outlook for new storage capacity globally?
 The one thing which has changed quite a bit in our industry is that there is less appetite from financial institutions to finance new oil infrastructure.
-What we have seen over recent years with rising interest rates and increasing inflation is that building new infrastructure is new less attractive than it was before.
+What we have seen over recent years with rising interest rates and increasing inflation is that building new infrastructure is now less attractive than it was before.
 So, in terms of existing capacity, the market is still in good shape if you have your financing in order as you have less competition from new projects coming online.
+Another reason for less appetite from the finance I see demand for oil as still rising and if you put energy security concerns on top of that, it does make the system relatively tight for what the market is still looking for."

-Another less on for less appetite from the finance world is because of uncertainty on what is the ultimate future of dill and peak oil.
-I see demand for oil as still rising and if you put energy security concerns on top of that, it does make the system relatively tight for what the market is still looking for impact of Possie's investor of Ulasine on oil flows?
-Oil production centres and just-in-time flows have become even more important, given Russia-Ukraine and now other geopolitical conflicts, so there are even more opportunities for the Hiddle East to perform very well with these midstream assets.
-Vopak has always been very positive on investments in Hiddle East refineries.
+world is because of uncertainty on what is the ultimate future of oil and peak oil.
+I see demand for oil as still rising and if you put energy security concerns on top of that, it does make the system relatively tight for what the market is still looking for.
+Impact of Russia's invasion of Ukraine on oil flows?
+Oil production centres and just-in-time flows have become even more important, given Russia-Ukraine and now other geopolitical conflicts, so there are even more opportunities for the Middle East to perform very well with these midstream assets.
+Vopak has always been very positive on investments in Middle East refineries.
 We think it is a particularly good way of supplying the demand centres which are in the East and in Africa and other areas, and maybe even the West.

-What is the outlook for contract shuthers in the East-of-Suce market?
+What is the outlook for contract structures in the East-of-Suez market?
 The East-of-Suez oil storage market looks a bit tight if I look at what is happening at our facility in Fujairah.
-The contract structures we saw a low years ago versus what we see today are changing as people: are keen to secure capacity longer term. in the past, we had a lot of short-term leasing contracts, sometimes even as short as a week, and for as long as one year, but now you see that clients want to be more certain that they have the capacity available.
-This is a signal that customers de not want to give up on capacity because they fear they may lose their market position.
-There might even be opportunities to expand further in Pujairah given the increased profile of the Middle East as a production centre, for many different countries around the region.
+The contract structures we saw a few years ago yersus what we see today are changing as people are keen to secure capacity longer term.
+In the past, we had a lot of short-term leasing contracts, sometimes even as short as a week, and for as long as one year, but now you see that clients want to be more certain that they have the capacity available.
+This is a signal that customers do not want to give up on capacity because they fear they may lose their market position.
+There might even be opportunities to expand further in Fujairah given the increased profile of the Middle East as a production centre, for many different countries around the region.
 Geopolitical events are likely to disrupt oil & gas flows from the Middle East for a sustained period in 2024?